fasiha/meguro/README.md

 Any line that has
 1. a word (the prompt, i.e., the question),
-2. another word (the expected answer),
+2. one or more words (acceptable answers),
-3. optionally anything else,
+3. (optionally, anything following an open-parenthesis symbol, `(`,)
-4. and two at symbols, i.e.,
+4. and two *at*-symbols, i.e.,
 ```
 @@
 ```
 is treated as a flashcard.
 Stuff after the double-@ is Meguro-specific stuff.
 For example:

-☀️ sun "Oh Mr Sun, Sun, Mr Golden Sun" @@
+☀️ sun soleil たいよう ("Oh Mr Sun, Sun, Mr Golden Sun") @@

-The ☀️ emoji and "sun" comprise the flashcard.
+This flashcard has the ☀️ emoji on its front (the prompt).
+Acceptable answers are "sun", "soleil", and "たいよう" (or タイヨウ because Meguro automatically converts between hiragana and katakana as needed).
 The "Oh Mr Sun, Sun, Mr Golden Sun" is extra information that'll be shown after you answer this flashcard.

 ## Installation and launching
 Meguro requires [Node.js](https://nodejs.org)—either LTS or current version is fine.